The Sun Vanguard

 Elaine leans forward, smiling smugly.
 “Did you know Jake and I have the same favorite fetch quest tale from the Book of Legends?
 It’s the one about the hero, Katlas, who is tasked with finding a royal doctor’s lost surgical blade.
 It’s an enchanted blade, obviously, and it has the power to–”

 Scarlet barks a laugh, which startles Elaine to silence.
-“Are you seriously saying the words that are coming out of your mouth right now?” she asks, making the cleric blush.
+“Are you seriously saying the words coming out of your mouth right now?” she asks, making the young cleric blush.

 “Hey, back off the Legends,” Jake warns.